Vote of confidence: PTI allies want their pound of flesh

 The assembly session was summoned after the PTI suffered a setback in the Senate elections where the PDM candidate from Islamabad Yusuf Raza Gilani defeated Finance Minister Abdul Hafeez Shaikh, say media reports.

-Lawmakers from Muttahida Qaumi Movement Pakistan (MQM-P), Pakistan Muslim League Quaid PML-Q) and Grand Democratic Alliance (GDA) met the prime minister to discuss the vote of confidence.
+Lawmakers from Muttahida Qaumi Movement Pakistan (MQM-P), Pakistan Muslim League Quaid PML-Q) and Grand Democratic lliance (GDA) met the prime minister to discuss the vote of confidence.

 A delegation of MQM-P, led by Khalid Maqbool Siddiqui, Friday met the prime minister and demanded deputy chairmanship of the Senate in exchange for their vote of confidence.